chirag-7/Profile-README/README.md

 # Chirag Mahaveer Chivate

 I am building a research-grade foundation in Artificial Intelligence and Machine Learning.
-To achieve this, I have curated a **Registry of SOTA repositories**, mirrored directly from leading research labs to audit their engineering patterns and implementation details.
+To achieve this, I have curated a **Registry of repositories**, mirrored directly from leading research labs to audit their engineering patterns and implementation details.

 ---